-- 1. If your organization was considered active by Student Government and Student Involvement standards and you fail to re-register by the deadline, you will be placed on Pending Inactive status.
+If your organization was considered active by Student Government and Student Involvement standards and you fail to re-register by the deadline, you will be placed on Pending Inactive status.
 You will be referred to Student Government, and will have one month to complete your re-registration.
 Failure to re-register by the second deadline will result in your organization being placed on inactive status for the following semester.
-For example, if you were active in Spring 2020, but do not register for Fall 2020, your organization will be placed on inactive status. - a.
+For example, if you were active in Spring 2023, but do not register for Fall 2023, your organization will be placed on inactive status.

+- a.
 If your organization is placed on inactive status, you will not: - i.
 Reserve space on campus - ii.
 Host any type of meeting, program, or event - iii.
 Fundraise for your organization or any other organization or agency iv.
-Receive funding through the Student Finance Board - b.
+Receive funding through the Student Finance Board - iv.
+Receive access SFB funding - v.
+Have continued access to a BSC locker and will forfeit locker privileges for the semester for which you failed to re-register - b.
 In order to regain active status, your organization must appeal to the Governmental Affairs committee of Student Government.
 This appeal will take place at the beginning of the semester for which your organization did not reregister.
-For example, if your organization did not re-register for Fall 2020, you will have to wait until the beginning of the Fall 2020 semester to appeal to the Governmental Affairs committee.
+For example, if your organization did not re-register for Fall 2023, you will have to wait until the beginning of the Fall 2023 semester to appeal to the Governmental Affairs committee.
 Hearings for appeals will not begin until the semester for which your organization failed to re-register.
 There are no summer break or winter break hearings, and only Governmental Affairs has the authority to change an organization's status.
-It will be up to your organization's leadership to communicate with Governmental Affairs.

-- 2. If your organization was considered inactive by Student Government and Student Involvement standards and you did not appeal to regain active status prior to the reregistration deadline, you will be placed on De-Recognized status.
+It will be up to your organization's leadership to communicate with Governmental Affairs. - If your organization was considered inactive by Student Government and Student Involvement standards and you did not appeal to regain active status prior to the reregistration deadline, you will be placed on De-Recognized status.
 You will be referred to Student Government.
-For example, if you were inactive in Spring 2020, but did not appeal to regain active status, your organization will be placed on de-recognized status. - a.
+For example, if you were inactive in Spring 2023, but did not appeal to regain active status, your organization will be placed on de-recognized status. - a.
 If your organization is placed on de-recognized status, you will not: - i.
 Reserve space on campus - ii.
 Host any type of meeting, program, or event - iii.
 Fundraise for your organization or any other organization or agency iv.
 Receive funding through the Student Finance Board - v.
 Have access to your student organization's TCNJ email - vi.
 Have the opportunity to appeal to Governmental Affairs - b.
 Once de-recognized, your organization will be required to re-start from the beginning.
 You will have to reach out to startagroup@tcnj.edu to begin the process of establishing your organization on campus.